Saddleworth Rangers

+The clubs crest features both a white and red rose to reflect the Saddleworth area's historical routes of strong connections to both Yorkshire and Lancashire, the area having left Yorkshire administratively in 1974 to form part of Greater Manchester.

 The club's ground, which has hosted Rugby League for over 60 years, features a small covered stand and a new clubhouse which was opened in 2016, fundraising included a world record attempt at a continuous game of touch rugby.
 The Clubhouse was named in honour of stalwart Terry Flanagan MBE, in a ceremony attended by the then Rugby League Chief Executive Nigel Woods and Chief Operating Office Ralph Rimmer.

 At almost 160m above sea level, the ground is one of the highest in Rugby League.